 There are significant workforce development implications within the programme as we move forward with integration which leads to new ways of working in partnership with others.
-Changes will be aligned together with other change programme activities such as that described in the New Vision of Care being led across the East of Berkshire and the Social Care transformation within Adult Social Care services in SBC.
+Changes will be aligned together with other change programme activities such as that described in the New Vision of Care being led across the East of Berkshire and the Social Care reforms within SBC.